wkumari/draft-wkumari-dnsop-alt-tld/README.md

    in the following ways:

-   1. Human users are expected to know that strings that end in .alt behave differntly to normal DNS names.
+   1. Human users are expected to know that strings that end in .alt behave differently to normal DNS names.
 Users are expected to have applications running on their machines that intercept stings of the form <namespace>.alt and perform special handing of them.
-       If the user tries to resolve a name of the form <namespace>.alt without the <namespace> plugin installed the request will leak into the DNS, and receive a negative response.
+       If the user tries to resolve a name of the form <namespace>.alt without the <namespace> plugin installed, the request will leak into the DNS, and receive a negative response.

-   2. Writers of application software the implement a non-DNS namespace are expected to intercept names of the form <namespace>.alt and perform application specific handing with them.
-Other applications are not intened to perform any special handing.
+   2. Writers of application software that implement a non-DNS namespace are expected to intercept names of the form
+       <namespace>.alt and perform application specific handing with
+       them.
+Other applications are not intended to perform any special handing.

-   3. In general writers of name resolution APIs and libraries do not need to perform special handing of these names.
-If developers of other namespaces implement thier namespace through a "shim" or library they will need to intercept and perform thier own handing.
+   3. In general, writers of name resolution APIs and libraries do not need to perform special handing of these names.
+If developers of other namespaces implement their namespace through a "shim" or library, they will need to intercept and perform their own handling.

-   4. Caching DNS servers SHOULD recognize these names as special and SHOULD NOT, by default, attempt to look up NS records for them, or otherwise query authoritative DNS servers in an attempt to resolve these names.
-Instead, caching DNS servers SHOULD generate immediate negative responses for all such queries.
+   4. Caching DNS servers SHOULD recognize these names as special and SHOULD NOT, by default, attempt to look up NS records for them, or otherwise query authoritative DNS servers in an attempt to